Pacific Southwest, Region 9: Superfund

 The RI/FS Report, proposed cleanup plan, Record of Decision, and Administrative Record Index are available in the "Documents and Reports" section below.
 To obtain documents listed in the Administrative Record Index, contact the EPA Superfund Records Center.
 Contact information is provided below.

 It is expected that a second groundwater cleanup remedy will be needed to address contaminated groundwater in the "mid-basin" area, which has been affected by contamination that has moved past (i.e., downgradient of) the Source Area remedy.
 A cleanup proposal for the mid-basin area is expected in late 2018 or early 2019.
 At the same time, EPA will make a decision about the need for cleanup of contaminated soils on the 160-acre area, as described below.

 In 2013, EPA reached an agreement with Emhart Industries to design, construct, and operate EPA's September 2010 "Source Area Operable Unit" groundwater remedy, using Emhart's funds and funds from other settling parties, including the Department of Defense.
 See the "Potentially Responsible Party" section below for more information.

 Design work on the remedy was largely completed in 2013 and 2014.
 As a first step in the design, Emhart's consultants developed a numerical groundwater flow model of the Rialto-Colton groundwater basin that was used to select groundwater extraction rates and locations for the design of the Source Area remedy.
-Construction of a new water treatment systems and pipelines began in fall 2015 and is expected to continue through late 2016.
-A new groundwater extraction well is schedule for construction in late 2016.
+Construction of a new water treatment systems, pipelines, and a new groundwater extraction well began in fall 2015 and was largely completed in early 2017.
 As part of the design process, Emhart installed six additional groundwater monitoring wells (EMW-01, 03, 04, 05, 06, 07) in late 2013 and early 2014.
-Summaries of results from some of the new wells and from existing wells in the Source Area OU are available in the Technical Documents section below, in reports prepared in July 2014, October 2014, April 2015, October 2015, and November 2016.
+Summaries of results from the new wells and from existing wells in the Source Area OU are available in the Technical Documents section below, in reports prepared in July 2014, October 2014, April 2015, October 2015, and November 2016.
 A report on the 2017 testing is expected in late 2017.